GraphBLAS/SuiteSparseSessions/Session5/README.md

 - Example: If you define `add_gauss` operator and later change its definition without changing the name, the JIT detects this mismatch

 **Key Quote:**
-> "What if you create an operator called add Gauss, and you did this a week ago, and you change your code and you change the definition but you don't change the name?
-I think oh, I've got add Gauss here.
+> "What if you create an operator called `add_gauss`, and you did this a week ago, and you change your code and you change the definition but you don't change the name?
+I think oh, I've got `add_gauss` here.
 Here it is, and it's the wrong string.
 Well, that's not good.
 I check for that."
 [00:00:23]

 ---